Juan Sánchez-Villalobos Ramírez: Comic books

 Dynamite Entertainment published a comic book mini-series acting as a prequel to the original Highlander film.
 The mini-series, entitled Highlander: The Way of the Sword, reveals that the sword Masamune gave to Ramírez was originally meant for his adopted son Ren.
 Ren later learns he too is immortal and carries a grudge against Ramírez for the next 2,500 years.
 Ren also trains with the immortal sorcerer Nakano and learns the art of metallurgy.

 Animated series continuity

-Highlander: The Animated Series (1994-1996) takes place in an alternate timeline from the films in the 27th century.
+Highlander: The Animated Series (1994-1996) takes place in an alternative timeline from the films in the 27th century.
 A character named Don Vincente Marino Ramírez (Benedict Campbell) is an ally of Connor's in the 20th century.
 He is different than the character Sean Connery portrayed in the film but shares a similar appearance.

 After a meteorite devastates much of the planet and leads to the downfall of society, this version of Ramírez joins other immortals in taking a vow of non-violence, deciding to help and guide humanity rather than continue the Game.
 An immortal named Kortan refuses to take this vow and rules much of Earth in the 27th century.
 His rule is defied by young immortal Quentin MacLeod, last of the Clan MacLeod.
 Don Vincente Marino Ramírez acts as Quentin's mentor.